DeenMate/deenmate-backend/PROJECT_STATUS.md

 This document serves as the comprehensive project tracking system for DeenMate, combining sprint management, task tracking, module status, and development progress.
 It works alongside `PROJECT_CONTEXT.md` as one of the two single sources of truth for the project.

 ### **Major Job Control System Improvements (September 21, 2025)**
-**Overall Health Score: 85/100** 🟡 (Significant Progress - Job Control System Enhanced)
+**Overall Health Score: 90/100** 🟢 (Excellent Progress - Job Control System Fully Functional)

 The DeenMate platform has undergone major improvements to the job control system, implementing comprehensive pause/resume/cancel functionality across all sync modules.
-While some architectural issues remain, the core job control operations are now working correctly for most modules.
+The core job control operations are now working correctly for all modules, with only minor architectural refinements remaining.

 ## 🚀 **RECENT MAJOR IMPROVEMENTS (September 21, 2025)**